 ...1752...
 A great hurricane produced a tide along the South Carolina coast which nearly inundated downtown Charleston.
 However, just before the tide reached the city, a shift in the wind caused the water level to drop five feet in ten minutes.

 ...1895...
-The low morning temperature dipped to 40 degrees at Newport, Rhode Island, setting a record for the date.
+The low temperature at Newport, Rhode Island fell to 40 degrees, setting the record low temperature for the date.

 ...1904...
 The remnants of Hurricane # 2 passed over Block Island, Rhode Island.
 Newport, Rhode Island recorded .95 inches of rain, a wind gust of 43 miles per hour.